4.3 Heat Transfer and Pressure-Temperature Relationships

 The Pressure-Temperature Relationship

-For any pure substance at its saturation point (where liquid and vapor coexist), there is a direct relationship between pressure and temperature:
+For any pure refrigerant at saturation (where liquid and vapor coexist), pressure and temperature move together — a direct relationship:

-- In the evaporator (low pressure), refrigerant boils at a LOW temperature — cold enough to absorb heat from the conditioned space
+- In the evaporator (low pressure), refrigerant boils at a low temperature — cold enough to pull heat out of the conditioned space.

-- In the condenser (high pressure), refrigerant condenses at a HIGH temperature — warm enough to reject heat to the outdoor air or cooling water
+- In the condenser (high pressure), refrigerant condenses at a high temperature — hot enough to dump heat to the outdoor air or cooling water.

 |---|---|---|---|---|